Draft Aoraki/Mount Cook National Park Management Plan

 Update on the Aoraki/Mount Cook National Park Management Plan review

 The Department of Conservation (DOC) and Kāi Tahu are undertaking a new review of the Aoraki/Mount Cook National Park Management Plan.

 DOC along with the three kaitiaki rūnaka –Te Rūnanga o Arowhenua, Te Rūnanga o Waihao and Te Rūnanga o Moeraki, and Te Rūnanga o Ngāi Tahu are working in consultation with the Canterbury Aoraki Conservation Board.

-The Plan was placed on pause in February 2019 to consider the implications of the Ngāi Tai ki Tāmaki Supreme Court decision.
-This decision clarifies that the Department and Ngāi Tahu have an important role in giving effect to the principles of the Treaty of Waitangi.
+The review was paused in February 2019 to consider the effects of the Ngāi Tai ki Tāmaki Supreme Court decision.
+This decision clarifies that DOC and Ngāi Tahu have an important role in giving effect to the principles of Te Tiriti / the Treaty of Waitangi.

 The new process

 Hearings will be held after submissions on the new draft Plan are received.
-All submitters who asked to be heard on both the first notified and new drafts will be invited to attend hearings.
-These dates will be set at a later time.
+Submissions made to the 2018 draft Plan will be considered as part of the process.
+All submitters who asked to be heard on both the 2018 draft and the new draft will be invited to attend hearings.

-Targeted public consultation and workshops will be undertaken with submitters and other stakeholders to address matters raised through the submissions, and any new issues that have arisen since the process was paused.
+There will be public consultation and workshops with submitters and other stakeholders to address matters raised in submissions, and any new issues that have arisen since the process was paused.